Did you know that in 2016, Texas reported the highest number of vehicular fatalities in the US?

 It’s always good to have car insurance.
 But don’t expect the insurance company to make the claims process easy on you.

 In fact, it’s in their best interest to give you as little money for the accident as possible.
-It may be wise to seek legal counsel before dealing with your insurance agency.
+It may be wise to find a San Antonio car accident attorney near you before dealing with your insurance agency.

 Arrive Alive and Get Home Safe